loconomics/loconomics/docs/App Framework.md

 - app.js triggers the activity.show method
 - app.js triggers the activity.hide method of the previous activity

 Activities are made to work with Knockout.js library, and so they have a viewModel property attached.
 The call to the usual 'ko.applyBindings' happens automatically the first time the activity is displayed (at 'show' method), requiring the viewModel is set-up at each activity constructor.
-They perform tasks on data through models and appModels.
+They perform tasks on data through models and data modules.

 Activities have too an accessLevel property that lets assign a value to manage authorization (the value must be one from the internal UserType enumeration, and logic is managed by app.js and /utils/accessControl.js).

 More details on inherit behavior and methods at the Activity.js component.

-Note that the Shell class knows nothing about activities, knockout, models or appModels.
+Note that the Shell class knows nothing about activities, knockout, models or data modules.
 It's independent and usable alone.
 It's the app.js who connect them.
+The Shell has a hook for accessControl, but implementation is provided externally.

 ## Routing
 A simple routing is implemented, where the first segment of a URL matches an activity name, (in case not, a page not found error is displayed).
 So routing is implicit, guided by pattern.